kichong/Ether-Flow/README.md

 ```

-Run Ganache CLI on port 8545 (the default).
+In a separate terminal, run Ganache-CLI on port 8545 (the default).

 ```
     ganache-cli
 ```

-In etherflow directory, compile contracts, migrate contracts to locally running ganche-cli on port 8545.
+In ether-flow directory, compile contracts, migrate contracts to locally running Ganche-CLI on port 8545.

 ```
     truffle compile